Cyc040505/Robot_Technology/Assessment 1/README.md

 └── README.md  # this file
 ```
 ### Function Details
+*Task A: turtle_spawner.py*
+1. **Avoid Overlap**: Find the safe area by the spiral search algorithm.
-1. **Generate turtles**: Generate a turtle randomly every 3 seconds.
+2. **Generate turtles**: Generate a turtle randomly every 3 seconds in the safe area.
-2.
+3. **Subscribe turtles**: Subscribe and save the locations of all turtles for integrating subsequent algorithms.
+4. **Adaptive Timer**: Adaptively change the time interval for generating turtles according to the result of generating turtles.

+*Task B*

+*Task C*

 ### Run Project
-open the workstation in terminal:
+Open the workstation in terminal:
 ```
 cd your/path/to/the/workstation/
 ```
-build the project:
+Build the project:
 ```
 colcon build --packages-select catch_turtle_all source install/setup.bash
 ```
-run the project:
+Run the project:
 ```
 ros2 launch catch_turtle_all catch_turtle.launch.py
 ```
+If you find the project running is inconsistent with the expectation of the updated version, please turn to the workstation.
+Delete packages "build" and "install", then rebuild the project.